 "This type of initiative has influenced me a lot to get to know and understand what the scientific community has become.
 Without a doubt, it has been very positive for me and I intend to be able to influence people around me."

-No-Budget Science is a regular meeting organized since 2016 at the Health Sciences Center (UFRJ) to discuss projects in biomedical sciences that can be carried out without great cost - hence the slogan “a laptop in your hand and an idea in your head”.
+No-Budget Science is a regular meeting organized since 2016 at the Health Sciences Center (UFRJ) to discuss projects in biomedical sciences that can be carried out without great costs - hence the slogan “a laptop in your hand and an idea in your head” .

 One of the motivations for creating the event was to enable people interested in working on scientific projects outside the bench to meet.
 We were concerned about the increase in the number of publications over the years, making the task of synthesizing research data into useful information urgent.
 Throughout the editions, it became clear the need to also discuss the necessary conditions for such projects to prosper, such as transparency, reproducibility and reforms in the publication system.

-Despite the interest of the local community in the topics covered, we are left with the feeling that the return in the form of completed or ongoing projects could be greater, leading us to seek a different format in 2019.
-With this, we hope to get closer to our initial idea: to stimulate collaborations in no-budget research projects and foster independence and academic entrepreneurship among young scientists in training, through the No-Budget Science Hack Week .
+Despite the interest of the local community in the topics covered, we have the feeling that the return in the form of completed or ongoing projects could be greater, leading us to seek a different format in 2019.
+With this, we hope to get closer to our initial idea : encourage collaborations in no-budget research projects and foster independence and academic entrepreneurship among young scientists in training, through the No-Budget Science Hack Week .

-To learn more about No-Budget Science , visit the our Facebook page .
+To learn more about No-Budget Science , visit our website or our Facebook page .
 There you'll find our community, as well as several videos from previous issues, including the launch issue of the first Hack Week .

 All No-Budget Science Hack Week activities, including project development, will count with the supervision of your team of coordinators.
 In addition, we will have guest researchers who, in addition to contributing to the development of projects they will give lectures and tool tutorials involving various aspects of no-budget science.